 The question of why an MSPE letter is important may ponder your mind.
 The answer is quite simple.

-It is also essential that all the required details are fed into the letter in the standardized format suggested by the AAMC MSPE task force.
+All the required details must also be fed into the letter in the standardized format suggested by the AAMC MSPE task force.
 Around 84% of program directors across multiple specialties have indicated MSPE as one of the vital factors they consider while screening an applicant for an interview.

 The National Resident Matching Program Survey requires the presence of an MSPE letter as part of the eligibility criteria to apply for residency.
 An MSPE letter will show that a student is a competitive candidate for residency.

-Without an MSPE letter, a student’s chance of getting an interview for residency is less than 16%.
+With an MSPE letter, a student’s chance of getting an interview for residency is at least 16%.
 One of the stand-out features of an MSPE letter is that it is available nationally for program directors to review.

 The MSPE letter substituted the need for a Dean’s letter.
 This letter is more structured and provides a detailed overview of the performance of a medical student when compared to the old Dean’s letter.
 It is the final puzzle in a resident’s application process.

 A Dean’s letter usually ranks students using adjectives like “Good” or “Bad.”
 It will not provide a school-wide comparison while ranking students.
 The MSPE letter overcomes this limitation.
-It is the revamped version of a Dean’s letter as it is more exclusive and detailed.
+It is the revamped version of a Dean’s letter, which is more exclusive and detailed.

 Students can review their MSPE letter before publishing.